-KidsVax® administers the funds that pay for childhood and adult vaccines in Maine, New Hampshire, Vermont, Rhode Island, Alaska, and Washington on behalf of the following state-mandated nonprofit organizations.
+KidsVax® (KV) administers the funds that pay for childhood and adult vaccines in Maine, New Hampshire, Vermont, Rhode Island, Alaska, and Washington on behalf of the following state-mandated nonprofit organizations.

 Alaska Vaccine Assessment Program

 The Alaska Vaccine Assessment Program (AVAP) was formed by the Alaska Department of Health and Social Services (DHSS) in 2014.
 DHSS contracted with KidsVax®to administer this process.
 The program seeks to facilitate the universal purchase of vaccines for all children and adults in the state of Alaska.
 It does this by collecting payments from health plans, insurance companies, and other payers and remitting those funds to the state.

 The Maine Vaccine Board (MVB) was created in 2010 to administer the flow of funds for the state’s Universal Childhood Immunization Program, which formally launched in January 2012.
 The program was created to provide all the state’s children — from birth to 19 years of age — with access to a uniform set of vaccines, as determined by the Maine Vaccine Board.

 Rhode Island Children's Health Account Program

 CHA-RI was formed in 2016 to assist the State of Rhode Island in funding services for children with long term disabilities or complex medical needs who live at home with their families.
 We ensure the necessary flow of service assessment funds by collecting payments from health plans, insurance companies and other payers and remitting those to the state.
 Through the state’s children’s health account, the state amplifies their resources to fund these services in the most efficient and cost-effective way possible.